alexec/maven-vbox-plugin/README.md

             MediaRegistry.xml - A list of media to get (e.g. from a URL or fileshare).
 Similar to a fragment of VirtualBox.xml file.
             VirtualBox.xml    - The configuration of the server (e.g. disk etc.).
 Intentionally similar to one of Virtual Box's .vbox XMl files.
             Manifest.xml      - A list of all files used by the server (e.g. preseed.cfg, AutoUnattend.xml etc.).
 Optional.
-            Provisions.xml    - The steps required to get the box ready (e.g. install Apache, set-up DNS etc.).
+            Provisioning.xml  - The steps required to get the box ready (e.g. install Apache, set-up DNS etc.).
 Intentionally similar to an Ant script.

 The Ubuntu example downloads (by setting the DVDImage location to the URL) and attaches it.
 It then uses a preseed.cfg to create the VM.